Liverpool swooped to sign Southampton captain Adam Lallana shortly after the talented playmaker had returned from the World Cup in Brazil.

-England recognition seemed the logical next chapter - he would eventually turn out for the Three Lions against Chile in November 2013 - and Reds fans who had not previously been alerted to his attributes were made aware when Rodgers' side were turned over 3-1 and 1-0 by the Saints in March and September of the same year respectively.
+England recognition seemed the logical next chapter - he would eventually turn out for the Three Lions against Chile in November 2013 - and Reds fans who had not previously been alerted to his attributes were made aware when Liverpool were turned over 3-1 and 1-0 by the Saints in March and September of the same year respectively.

 By the final weeks of the recently completed season, the whole country and beyond were taking notice; nine goals and six assists in the Premier League put Lallana in the Team of the Year alongside Steven Gerrard, Daniel Sturridge and Luis Suarez, while a place on the six-man shortlist for the PFA Players' Player of the Year came as little surprise.